 A lot of the inspiration for this and some of our other posts came from reading The China Study.
 So it’s probably filling to sum the issue up with some quotes from it:

 “The whole is greater than the sum of its parts.
 It is an infinitely complex process, and it is literally impossible to understand precisely how each chemical interacts with every other chemical.”

 “The triumph of health lies not in the individual nutrients, but in the whole foods that contain those nutrients, orchestrating a wondrous symphony of health as they work in concert within our bodies.”

 “Because nutrition operates as an infinitely complex biochemical system involving thousands of chemicals and thousands of effects on your health it makes little or no sense that isolated nutrients taken as supplements can substitute for whole foods.”

 We’re not going to suggest that eating a vedge bar is as good for you as eating fresh or freshly cooked whole veg.
 But they’re a great option when that isn’t possible, or you fancy a more enticing flavour combination.
-They contain c50-70% whole food dried veg (the equivalent of over 160g of fresh veg in some cases), are at least one of your five a day and high in natural, whole food fibre.
-They’re also high in several vitamins and minerals and a good source of several others.
+They contain c60-70% whole food, are two of your five a day, a good source of vitamins and high in natural, whole food fibre.

 Because of all that, they have carb to fibre ratios (ignoring the added chicory root fibre in some flavours) of 4.2 or less to 1, compared to an average of over 9 for the most popular brands of date and nut bars and fruit leathers.